StAResComp/rescomp-network-launch/README.md

 ## Speakers

-- We need speakers - on anything that you think will be of interest to other members.
-Maybe you'd like to try out something you're proposing for the [RSE Conference](http://www.rse.ac.uk/conf2016)?
-We're anticipating short talks of about 10 mins, depending on how many speakers we get.
+- We have a number of speakers now, but if you have anything you think would be of particular interest to list members which you'd like to present, please let us know.

 ## Discussion